-at wedding, engagements, and birthday parties as a symbol of
+Harisi is served at weddings, engagements and birthday parties as a symbol of happy times and gathering.

 .4 tbsp. baking powder